Poorva-Shrivastav/Node-from-scratch/README.md

 5. passport.serializeUser((user,done)=>{done(user.id)}) -> takes user obj that we validated and stores it in the session data //done takes the arguement that is unique.
 6. passport.deserializeUser((id,done)=>{})

+!!
+Basically when we call set done(null, user), we are telling passport to serialize this user object into the session data.

 # https://stackoverflow.com/questions/27637609/understanding-passport-serialize-deserialize

 The main role of this function is to: Validate user - user exists and password in req body and db are same